oVirt/ovirt-site/source/develop/dev-process/devprocess.md

 ##### Interactive Rebase

-You can also interactive rebase.
+You can also rebase with `--interactive`.
 It is very useful when you would like to re-write your own commit objects before pushing them somewhere.
 It is an easy way to split, merge or re-order commits before sharing them with others.
 You can also use it to clean up commits you've pulled from someone when applying them locally.

-For more information on using interactive rebase see <https://book.git-scm.com/docs/git-rebase#_interactive_mode>
+For more information on using interactive rebase see <https://book.git-scm.com/docs/git-rebase#_interactive_mode>.